-Blackheads are pinhead-like lesions on the skin that can affect the face and the body.
+Black heads are pinhead-like lesions that affect the face and body.
 They represent oil plugs that contain dead skin cells, bacteria, and other materials.

 Doctors also call blackheads open comedones.
 To treat these, a person needs to use products that break up the oil plug that formed inside the pore.
 Once they break up the oil plug, preventive methods can help keep blackheads at bay.

-Removing blackheads from the face requires a consistent skincare routine that involves using products that can break up the skin-clogging oil inside.
+Removing blackheads from the face requires a consistent skin care routine using products that can break up the skin-clogging oil inside.

 1. Cleanse daily